eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-6.md

 In this stage we will create a module called `xps_listener` which will allow eXpServer to listen on multiple ports simultaneously.
 We achieve this by introducing the concept of ‘listeners’.
 A listener can be thought of as a TCP server (from Phase 0), bound to a single port.

+We will utilize _netcat_ as a client for this stage to connect to eXpServer to send messages.

 ### File Structure for Stage 6

 ![filestructure.png](/assets/stage-6/filestructure.png)